Purpose, Worthwhile Work, Making a Difference

 Highlighted Career Paths

-A course of study in Healthcare Administration prepares graduates to work for a variety of healthcare providers.
+A degree in Healthcare Administration prepares graduates to work for a variety of healthcare providers.
 Check out some of the top careers students get with this degree or explore more career options in

 I-Plan.